ibm-ecosystem-engineering/JudgeIt-LLM-as-a-Judge/README.md

 # JudgeIt - An Auto Evaluation Framework for Generative AI Pipelines

-When building Generative AI pipelines, accuracy and reliability are paramount.
-Therefore, it is critical to build robust evaluation frameworks to test these pipelines.
-Human evaluation often takes a high degree of manual effort and is difficult to scale.
+Accuracy and reliability are paramount when building Generative AI pipelines.
+Therefore, it is critical to establish robust evaluation frameworks to test these pipelines as they are built.
+While human evaluation may be accurate, it often takes a high degree of manual effort and is difficult to scale efficiently.

-JudgeIt is an automated evaluation framework designed to accurately and efficiently evaluate various Generative AI pipelines such as RAG Evaluation, Multi-Turn Query Rewrite evaluation, Text-to-SQL Evaluation, and more.

-This service allows users to run batch evaluations against a variety of Generative AI pipelines.
-Users can input datasets with generated text and golden text to evaluate against, and JudgeIt will use an LLM as a judge to perform similarity evaluations of these inputs.
+JudgeIt is an automated evaluation framework designed to accurately and efficiently assess various Generative AI pipelines, including RAG, multi-turn query rewriting, text-to-SQL conversion, and more.
+This service enables users to conduct batch evaluations across these different Generative AI pipelines.
+Users can input datasets containing generated text along with corresponding golden text.
+JudgeIt then employs an LLM as a judge to perform similarity evaluations between these inputs, providing an accurate assessment of the AI pipeline's performance.

 ## Features